Stopping Rules for Monte Carlo Methods: A Review: Recent developments in sequential stopping rules

-A stopping criterion is proposed in \cite{ATA2007237} based on the number of updates to the acceptable shifting confidence band, which is adjusted only when the sample mean deviates from the most recently established band.
+{The concept of an acceptable shifting convergence band, introduced in \cite{ATA2007237}, provides a dynamic interval within which the empirical mean is required to remain for a specified number of consecutive iterations.
+Once the empirical mean stays within this moving band for the prescribed duration, the simulation run is deemed to have effectively converged.} An associated stopping criterion is proposed based on the number of updates to the acceptable shifting convergence band, which is adjusted only when the sample mean deviates from the most recently established band.
 Its reliability and efficiency are empirically validated for some representative underlying distributions including Bernoulli, normal, and (the fifth observation of) a steady-state Markov process.